autonlab/KeyClass/README.md

 # KeyClass: Text Classification with Label-Descriptions Only

 `KeyClass` is a general weakly-supervised text classification framework that learns from *class-label descriptions only*, without the need to use any human-labeled documents.
-It leverages the linguistic domain knowledge stored within pre-trained language models and the data programming framework to assign code labels to individual texts.
+It leverages the linguistic domain knowledge stored within pre-trained language models and the data programming framework to assign labels to documents.
 We demonstrate the efficacy and flexibility of our method by comparing it to state-of-the-art weak text classifiers across four real-world text classification datasets.

 Code for the paper [Classifying Unstructured Clinical Notes via Automatic Weak Supervision](https://arxiv.org/abs/2206.12088).